dreamcatcher-tech/network/Inbox/2024-04-14 2042 latency between pierce watching.md

 Really want to make a single read and get all the dependent keys back too.

 If a watch is triggered then we can get individual files updated, to speed up the watch responses.

+BUT must ensure that concurrent ops are really only waiting for a single thing, so we don't do the same op in parallel.